neurobagel/documentation/docs/user_guide/config.md

 ## Deploying with an existing proxy server

-If you already have a proxy server setup on your machine and prefer to keep using it, you need to make a few adjustments to the standard deployment recipes described above.
+If you already have a proxy server setup on your machine, you need to make a few adjustments to the standard deployment recipes described above.

 !!! warning "Do not follow this section if you are using Neurobagel's [containerized proxy server](#proxy-server)"